-I am an Associate Professor of Political Science at Boston College, a Research Affiliate with the MIT Security Studies Program, and a Fellow at the Crown Center for Middle East Studies.
+I am an Associate Professor of Political Science at Boston College and a Research Affiliate with the MIT Security Studies Program.
 I have recently published books on navigating field research, coercion in international politics, and the strategy and success of nationalist rebels in civil war.
-My research and teaching focus on Middle East politics, political violence, nationalism, rebels and revolution, and peace-building.
+My research and teaching focus on Middle East politics, political violence, nationalism, rebels and regime change, and peace-building.
 I give talks and facilitate discussions with universities, think tanks, and business and community groups, and I conduct media interviews.
 I have a Ph.D. in political science from MIT and a B.A. in political science and history from Williams College.

 Main Photo: Caitlin Cunningham, Boston College